 For marketing professionals, success is often predicated on a keen understanding of buyer inclinations and anxieties.
 With insight into ‘buying motives,’ top marketers tailor their pitches to customer needs, securing new business—and reassuring long-term clients.

 While no two sales are the same, basic knowledge of buying motives can help marketing professionals adapt to all imaginable scenarios.
-Equally helpful for marketing campaigns and event coordination, an awareness of buyer psychology can propel marketing pros to leadership positions in their industries, forging a strong reputation among satisfied clients.
+Equally helpful for marketing campaigns and event coordination, and awareness of buyer psychology can propel marketing pros to leadership positions in their industries, forging a strong reputation among satisfied clients.

 Are you curious about the buying motives that help business and marketing pros excel?
 Keep reading for important information.